Jaredanwolfgang/Jaredanwolfgang.github.io/source/_posts/compsci180_3.md

 Here in this part, I use the Laplacian blending to blend the images together.
 However, usually the transformed images are big in size, therefore calculating the whole images will be very time-consuming.
 I try to calculate the overlap part of the original images and the warped images and then only blend the overlap part.
 This helps accelerate the process.

+Therefore the whole 2-image blending process can be summarized as:

+1. **Warp & Align**
+   - Warp `image_homo` to align with `image_ref` using homography `H`
+   - Calculate alignment info: shifts, final canvas size, and overlap mask region

+2. **Extract Overlap Region**
+   - Extract the overlapping pixels from both the warped image and reference image
+   - Create a binary blend mask (left half = 1, right half = 0)

+3. **Build Pyramids**
+   - Create **Laplacian stacks** for each RGB channel of both overlap regions (multi-resolution frequency decomposition)
+   - Create **Gaussian stack** of the blend mask (smooth transition weights)

+4. **Stack RGB Channels**
+   - Combine R, G, B Laplacian stacks into color pyramids

+5. **Blend at Each Pyramid Level**
+   - At each frequency level: $blended = warped \times mask + reference \times (1 - mask)$
+   - This blends high frequencies sharply and low frequencies smoothly

+6. **Reconstruct Final Blend**
+   - Collapse the blended pyramid: start from coarsest level, add each finer level
+   - Normalize the result

+7. **Compose Final Panorama**
+   - For each pixel in the final canvas:
+     - If in overlap region: use blended result (seamless transition)
+     - Else if in reference image: use reference directly
+     - Else if in warped image: use warped directly

 Here is the Laplacian stack of the warped images:

 <div align="center">